 Darren: I have thought about it like I been trying to think–

 Evan: how the hell would you do it?

-Darren: Yeah, and I do a lot of custom components myself, and the only way I can possibly think of doing it would be to add a custom side vent to mount the radiator, that’s the only way I could think.
+Darren: Yeah, and I do a lot of custom components myself, and the only way I can think of doing it would be to add a custom side vent to mount the radiator, that’s the only way I could think.

 But this thing has been pretty awesome with just air cooling.
 It runs super quiet.
 If you walk through that free to play area you won’t even hear them.
-I’ve never heard a single thing yet about noise issues on this unit.
+I’ve never heard a single thing yet about noise issues in this unit.
 It’s a quiet fan in the case, as they’re designed.